Welcome back my fellow radiation nerds! Today we will dive deep into how to calibrate Geiger Counters so that they show true readings!

-Old, vintage Geiger counters are a lot of fun.
-Not only they are built like tanks but also have a certain character and feel to them.
+If you are collector of old, vintage Geiger counters then you know that they are not only they are built like tanks but also have a certain character and feel to them.
 Unfortunately, the calibration on them might be a bit off as a result of their ageing components.
 Today I want to show you how you can easily calibrate your Geiger counter so that it shows accurate readings again!

 In order to do this you will need: